 Prayer

 In the words of Pope Saint Paul VI, "Only your personal and profound union with Christ will assure the fruitfulness of your apostolate, whatever it may be."
-So, Encounter strives to prioritize prayer – before, during, and after street ministry.
-In addition, we host spiritual retreats, often co-hosted by the Daughters of Mary of Nazareth in Quincy.
+Encounter strives to prioritize prayer – before, during, and after street ministry through practices like lectio divina, the Rosary, and spiritual retreats.

 Fellowship

 Receiving the heartaches of the homeless can be spiritually and emotionally taxing.
 Christian fellowship allows ministry to be sustainable.
 Communion with fellow believers refreshes our souls and enables us to "love until it hurts."
-We cultivate fellowship through our street teams, socials, and intentional communities.
+We cultivate fellowship through our street teams, socials, and missionary houses.

 Street Ministry